 Queens Park Rangers: Club Profile

-Truth be told, we’ve not yet actually played QPR in a ‘proper’ game; just a pre-season friendly to this point.
+Truth be told, we’ve not yet actually played Queens Park Rangers in a ‘proper’ game; just a pre-season friendly at this point.

 * league points only

 Queens Park Rangers: Result-by-Result (Boro' Scoring First)No competitive meetings

 Players For Us... and Them

 Queens Park Rangers Travel Information – Distance: 31 miles

 It might surprise you how simple the drive is.
 But we’re still inclined to opt against the car.
 For those who prefer the comforts of their motor, however, this is how you can do it…

 This is a direct route – and likely to drive you mad (no pun intended).
 Head south on the A1(M) and the A1 to Apex Corner.
 Here, take the second exit for the A5109; continuing over two roundabouts by a Harvester just half a mile on.
 As you come into Edgware, cross the A5 onto Camrose Avenue.
 Turn left onto Turner Road in 0.3 miles, and go across the next roundabout to reach Queensbury Tube station.